sigami/base/README.md

 ## Child Themes

-This theme is prepared to work with a child theme, you only need to create the folder structure to get the same functionality, an example child theme will be uploaded soon.
+This theme is prepared to work with a child theme, you only need to create the folder structure to get the same functionality.
+[Example Child Theme](https://github.com/sigami/base_child/releases)

 ## Translations